youshanniao/WWGAN/README.md

 ![WWGAN architecture](/WWGAN%20architecture.png)

+## Requirements

+- Python 3.8.10
+- Pytorch 1.9.0
+- Numpy 1.21.2
+- Matplotlib 3.5.1
+- Pandas 1.2.4
+- Scipy 1.6.2
+- Seaborn 0.11.1

+A virtual environment is recommended for running this project.
+The required dependencies are listed in [requirements.txt](/requirements.txt).

+## How to use this code

 ## Publication

-If you found this code useful, please cite the following paper:
+If you found this code useful, please cite the our paper:

 - Title: Small Sample Reliability Assessment With Online Time-Series Data Based on a Worm Wasserstein Generative Adversarial Network Learning Method